rohitsakala/eirini-secscanner/README.md

 ```
-To return an empty patch , so we don't patch the pod twice (or more).
+to return an empty patch so we patch the pod only once.

 Now our extension should look something like: